 Benefits: Ginkgo Biloba extract is another powerful "adaptogen".
 It has been shown to increase nitric oxide levels which can increase blood flow to muscles and the brain.
 According to current research, ginkgo biloba benefits include improved mental focus, concentration, memory, mood, and increased energy.
 All of these can assist with the vitally important mind body connection required to have all your muscles firing at the right time for maximal strength in high weight low rep training and 1 rep max competition attempts.

 What is Ginkgo Biloba?

-Gingko Biloba has existed for over 250 million years and may grow to 40 m, and live for over 1,000 years.
+Gingko Biloba trees have existed for over 250 million years and may grow to 40 m, and live for over 1,000 years.
 The extracts of the gingko biloba leaves have been used for hundreds of years to treat various disorders.
 These extracts consist mainly of a class of chemicals called flavonoids and terpenoids.
 Gingko biloba is indigenous to Korea, Japan, and China, but can be found worldwide.

 My Experience With Ginkgo Biloba

 I first started taking Gingko Biloba as an adaptegen, to help boost my mental Focus & Concentration, in the early 2000's during a 9 year break from powerlifting training.

 During my early years of strength training, I had learnt that mental focus and getting in the zone could make the difference between me not even being able to get a deadlift off the ground, and being able to rip it up at speed.